UniRegensburg/ASE_WS1718-notenverwaltung/README.md

 Notice that all NodeJS v7 native libs are already added in this sample.
 Feel free to remove those you don't need.

-## Browser mode

-Maybe you want to execute the application in the browser (WITHOUT HOT RELOAD ACTUALLY...) ?
-You can do it with `npm run start:web`.
-Note that you can't use Electron or NodeJS native libraries in this case.
-Please check `providers/electron.service.ts` to watch how conditional import of electron/Native libraries is done.

 ## Execute E2E tests